-Major wildfires burn in Greece, Spain’s Canary Island of Tenerife
+Major wildfires burn in Greece, Spain’s Canary Island of Tenerife.
+1 dead, 2 injured in Greece

 In Portugal, temperatures were forecast to reach 44 degrees Celsius (111 degrees Fahrenheit) in some southern parts of the country.

-Associated Press writers Ciaran Giles in Madrid, Colleen Barry in Milan and Menelaos Hadjicostis in Nicosia, Cyprus, contributed.
+Associated Press writers Ciaran Giles in Madrid, Colleen Barry in Milan adn Menelaos Hadjicostis in Nicosia, Cyprus, contributed.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment